-The following activities are discretionary activities in the Rural A zone:
+The following activities are discretionary activities in the Rural AProduction zone:

 - a.
-Animal boarding establishments - b.
-Retail activities up to 75m2 gross floor area adjoining a state highway.
+Animal boarding establishments

+- b.
+Retail activities not exceeding up to 75m2 gross floor area adjoining a state highway.

 - c.
 Intensive farming.

 - d.
 Quarrying.

 - e.
 Rural industry.

 - f.
-Network utilities as provided by District Wide Rule 10.1.
+Network utilities as not provided for as permitted or restricted discretionary activities by District Wide Rule 10.1.